masinde70/AI-for-HealthCare/README.md

 CNN models output a probability ranging from 0-1 that indicates how likely the image belongs to a class.
 We will need a cut-off value called threshold to assist in making the decision if the probability is high enough to belong to one class.
 Recall and precision vary when a different threshold is chosen.

+## Precision-recall curve
+Precision-recall curve plots recall in the x-axis and precision in the y-axis.
+Each point along the curve represents precision and recall under a different threshold value.

+## F1 score
+For binary classification problems, the F1 score combines both precision and recall.
+F1 score allows us to better measure a test’s accuracy when there are class imbalances.
+Mathematically, it is the harmonic mean of precision and recall.